royaltm/rust-ser-write/ser-write-msgpack/README.md

 `ser-write-msgpack` comes with 2 serializers:

+* `to_writer_compact` - serializes structs to arrays and enum variants as indexes,
-* `to_writer` - serializes structs to arrays and enum variants as indexes - the `compact` serializer,
+* `to_writer` - serializes structs to maps with fields and enum variants as indexes,
-* `to_writer_named` - serializes structs to maps with field names and enum variants as strings - the `portable` serializer.
+* `to_writer_named` - serializes structs to maps with field names and enum variants as strings.

 Features: